Documentation

 When and Why to Use

-• store_value() lets you assign a value (like a derived age or score) to a named variable
+• store_value() saves a single value (like a derived age or score) as a named calculated variable

 Common use cases include: